j4ve1in/dotfiles/README.md

         --uninstall-plugin    Uninstall shell and editor plugin

 # Test with Docker
-Before running installation command to setup dotfiles, you can try my dotfiles in a Docker container as follows.
+Before running installation command to setup dotfiles, you can pull an **[image](https://hub.docker.com/r/j4ve1in/dotfiles "image")** and try my dotfiles in a Docker container as follows.
 ```bash
 $ sudo docker pull j4ve1in/dotfiles
 $ sudo docker run -it --rm j4ve1in/dotfiles